sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/Infrastructure Provisioning/Provisioning Docker Swarm with overlay network.md

 4. Copy inventory file and make appropriate modifications

     ```
-    cp example-single-node-inventory.yml inventory.yaml
+    cp example-single-node-inventory.yaml inventory.yaml
     ```

 :::note
-**Configure the inventory.yml, with appropriate node labels.
-If you do not want to do system updates comment them in the following file ‘files/packages-docker-install.sh’.
-If issues persist, remove ‘set -e’ flag**
+**Configure the `inventory.yml` with appropriate node labels.
+If you do not want to do system updates, comment them in the following file `files/packages-docker-install.sh` .
+If issues persist, remove `set -e` flag**
 :::

 5. For single node setup,